 As at the date of this statement, the Board comprises eight Directors: James Graham AM (Chairman), David Cheesewright, Jacqueline Chow, Abi Cleland, Richard Freudenstein, Paul O'Malley, Wendy Stops and Steven Cain (Managing Director and Chief Executive Officer (CEO)).
 Each of the Directors was appointed on 19 November 2018, except for Paul O'Malley whose appointment was effective 1 October 2020 and Steven Cain who was appointed as Managing Director on 2 November 2018.
+The Company has also announced the appointment of Terry Bowen and Scott Price as Non-executive Directors effective 1 October 2022.
+Mr Bowen and Mr Price will stand for election at the 2022 Annual General Meeting.

-Details of the Directors, including their qualifications and experience, can be found on pages 51-52 of Coles' 2021 Annual Report which can be accessed here
+Details of the Directors, including their qualifications and experience, can be found on pages 59-60 of Coles' 2022 Annual Report which can be accessed here